elastic/elasticsearch-net/readme.md

-`master` reflects the latest server version, this is typically the `current latest major + 1` `N.x` where N represents the major version component of the Elasticsearch server release its integrating with; e.g. `7.x` `N.Y` where `N` is the major version and `Y` is the minor component, typically opened as integration branch for a specific minor leaving `N.x` free to do bug fixs.
+`master` reflects the latest server version, this is typically the `current latest major + 1` `N.x` where N represents the major version component of the Elasticsearch server release its integrating with; e.g. `7.x` `N.Y` where `N` is the major version and `Y` is the minor component, typically opened as integration branch for a specific minor leaving `N.x` free to do bug fixes.

 ## Preview builds

 All branches push new nuget packages on successful CI builds to https://ci.appveyor.com/nuget/elasticsearch-net

 ### [Full documentation at https://www.elastic.co/guide/en/elasticsearch/client/net-api/current](https://www.elastic.co/guide/en/elasticsearch/client/net-api/current/index.html)